RaftLib/RaftLib/README.md

 #### OS X & Linux
 Compiler: c++14 capable -> Clang, GNU GCC 5.0+, or Intel icc
-Libraries:
-* Boost, if not installed, needed headers automatically downloaded with cmake

 #### Windows
 * Latest merge from pull request to main should enable compilation on VS on Win10.